Valacyclovir vs. Acyclovir (Zovirax)

 Recurrent genital herpes

-safety of aciclovir but offers a much more convenient twice daily
+safety of acyclovir but offers a much more convenient dosing regimen 1.

 First-episode genital herpes

-Twice-daily valaciclovir is as effective and well tolerated in the treatment of first-episode
+Valacyclovir is as effective and well tolerated in the treatment of first-episode genital herpes as acyclovir.

-dosing regimen and the potential for improved compliance.2
+dosing regimen and the potential for better compliance2.

 Suppression of HSV shedding